ebeneliason/easy-pattern/README.md

 }
 ```

+## Troubleshooting

+### What if my pattern doesn't appear?

+Make sure you've specified either the `pattern` or the `ditherType` parameters properly.
+More info
+on [defining your patterns](#defining-your-patterns) is provided in the previous section.

+### What if my pattern doesn't animate?

+1. First, make sure you've properly specified an `xPhaseDuration` and/or `yPhaseDuration`, without
+   which your pattern will remain static.
+2. Ensure that `draw` gets called as necessary to reflect the rendered pattern.
+If you're using a
+   sprite, you can call `self:markDirty()` from your `update` function.
+See the
+   [notes on performance](#what-about-performance) to optimize drawing.
+If you're not using sprites,
+   just be sure to call your draw method as needed each frame.

 ## What About Performance?

 Playdate is a very capable device, but even relatively simple Lua programs can suffer from